SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Commissioning_Get_Started.md

 have not been propagated in the detector using GEANT4 just yet, and the detector simulation has also not happened.
 We need to run this ourself.

-Here is how to do it:
+Here is how to run GEANT4:

 ```bash
     lar -c standard_g4_sbnd.fcl -s prodsingle_sbnd_SinglesGen-*.root -n 10